Realisation functors in tilting theory: Silting and cosilting -structures

 \begin{exam} The following span some expected classes of examples. \begin{enumerate} \item Let $\T$ be a TR5 triangulated category.
 Then it follows from \cite[Corollary 4.7]{AI} that any silting object in the sense of Aihara and Iyama in \cite{AI} is silting according to our definition.
 In fact, our definition of silting is motivated by that result.
 In particular, any tilting object in a TR5 triangulated category, as defined in \cite{BR} is tilting according to our definition. \item Let $\Acal$ be an abelian category.
 If $\A$ has a projective generator $P$, then $P$ is a silting (in fact, tilting) object in $\mathsf{D}(\A)$ and the associated silting t-structure is the standard one.
 If $\A$ has an injective cogenerator $E$, then $E$ is a cosilting (in fact, cotilting) object in $\mathsf{D}(\A)$ and the associated cosilting t-structure is also the standard one.
 For a proof, see Lemma \ref{generator properties} and Remark \ref{dual generator properties}. \item Let $\A$ be an abelian category with a projective generator $P$ (respectively, an injective cogenerator $E$) and $\T$ a triangulated category.
 If $\Phi\colon \mathsf{D}(\A)\lxr \T$ is a triangle equivalence, then $\Phi(P)$ is a tilting object in $\T$ (respectively, $\Phi(E)$ is a cotilting object in $\T$). \item Let $\A$ be a Grothendieck category.
 Then any 1-tilting object $T$ in $\A$ in the sense of \cite{Colpi} is a tilting object in $\mathsf{D}(\A)$ according to our definition.
 It is easy to check that the t-structure associated to $T$ is the HRS-tilt (\cite[Proposition 2.1]{HRS}) corresponding to the torsion pair $(\Gen(T), T^{\perp_0})$ in $\A$ (see \cite[Theorem 4.9]{AMV1} for an analogous argument when $\A=\Mod{R}$, for a ring $R$). \item Let $A$ be a ring.
 It follows from \cite[Proposition 4.2]{AMV1} that any silting complex $M$ in $\mathsf{D}(A)$ following the definition in \cite{Wei, AMV1} is silting according to our definition.
 This includes, in particular, any compact tilting complex, as originally defined by Rickard in \cite{Rick}. \item Let $A$ be a ring.
 Then it is shown in \cite[Theorem 4.5]{Stovicek} that any (large) $n$-cotilting module is cotilting according to our definition.
 Moreover, it is also shown in \cite{Ba} that any (large) $n$-tilting module is tilting according to our definition.
-For commutative rings, t-structures for tilting and cotilting modules were considered in \cite{AS}. \item Let $\Lambda$ be a finite dimensional algebra and let $M$ be a compact silting object in $\mathsf{D}(\Lambda)$.
-It is then easy to see that, if $\tau$ is the Auslander-Reiten translation in $\mathsf{D}^b(\smod{\Lambda})$, $M$ is a silting object if and only if $\tau M$ is a cosilting object (see \cite[Corollary 1.6]{AST}).
-Such silting objects were the first ones to be studied, already in \cite{KV} and later in \cite{KN} and \cite{KY}, among others. \end{enumerate} \end{exam}
+For commutative rings, t-structures for tilting and cotilting modules were considered in \cite{AS}. \item Let $\Lambda$ be a finite dimensional algebra over a field $\mathbb{K}$.
+Given a compact object $M$ in $\mathsf{D}(\Lambda)$, there is a natural equivalence $\Hom_\mathbb{K}(\Hom_{\mathsf{D}(\Lambda)}(M,-),\mathbb{K})\cong \Hom_{\mathsf{D}(\Lambda)}(-,\nu M)$ of contravariant functors between $\mathsf{D}(A)$ and the category of abelian groups, where $\nu:=-\otimes^\mathbb{L}_\Lambda\Hom_\mathbb{K}(\Lambda,\mathbb{K})$ is the Nakayama functor (see \cite{KL} for more details).
+Using this equivalence, it is easy to show that if $M$ is a compact silting object in $\mathsf{D}(\Lambda)$, then $\nu M$ is a cosilting object in $\mathsf{D}(\Lambda)$.
+Compact silting objects over finite dimensional algebras were the first ones to be studied, already in \cite{KV} and later in \cite{KN} and \cite{KY}, among others. \end{enumerate} \end{exam}